Bush tax cuts: Extension of Bush tax cuts

 The issue came to a head in late 2010, during a lame-duck session of the 111th Congress.

 The Slurpee Summit was a White House meeting between U.S. President Barack Obama and U.S. Congressional leaders that occurred on November 30, 2010.
 The name "Slurpee Summit" is a reference to an analogy Obama used while campaigning for the 2010 midterm elections.
 It was the first such meeting in the wake of the November midterm election in which Republicans took control of the House and gained six seats in the Democratic-controlled Senate.
 Obama apologized during the meeting for not making a greater effort to reach out to Republican lawmakers during his first two years in office, and appointed Treasury Secretary Tim Geithner and Office of Management and Budget chief Jack Lew to help Republicans and Democrats hammer out an agreement on extending the Bush tax cuts.
-In return, all 42 Republican Senators pledged to block all legislation until the tax matter was settled.
+In return, all 42 Republican senators pledged to block all legislation until the tax matter was settled.

-Congressional Democrats offered two attempts to extend the Bush-era rates for "middle income" families but restore the previous, higher rates for "high income" people.
+Congressional Democrats offered two attempts to extend the sunsetting Bush-era rates for "middle income" families but allow their expiration for "high income" people.
 The first proposal had a cutoff at $250,000, while the second raised the dividing line to $1 million.
 Both proposals were able to pass in the House, but on December 4, 2010, both fell short of the 60 votes required to avoid a filibuster.

 On December 6, 2010, President Barack Obama announced a compromise tax package proposal had been reached, centered around a temporary, two-year extension of the Bush tax cuts.
 In particular, the framework included key points such as: